 - Provide advice and care to support your recovery.

-Typically patients stay in the hospital overnight after surgery and then need to recuperate at home for one to two weeks before returning to work.
+Typically patients stay in the hospital overnight after surgery and then need to recuperate at home for one to four weeks before returning to work.

 Your surgeon may operate using one of these approaches: